Multivariate Analytic Combinatorics for Cost Constrained Channels: Proof Outline

-Under a few additional conditions, the existence of minimal critical points means asymptotics of $N(t\bal)$ can be determined from local properties of $F(\bx)$ near these points.
-Although the generating functions we study here admit minimal critical points, their existence is not guaranteed.
+Under a few additional conditions, the existence of minimal critical points means asymptotics of $N(t\alpha_1,t\alpha_2)$ can be determined from local properties of the generating function $F(x,y)$ near these points.
+For more details, see Section~\ref{sec:acsv}.